Enchanting Castles in Canada You Can Stay in

 Fairmont Le Château Frontenac

-skyline.
+Le Château Frontenac is one of the most photographed hotels in the world.
+It sits high in fortified Old Quebec and dominates the Quebec City skyline.
 Named after the Count of Frontenac, Louis de Baude, who was a former governor of the New France colony, the National Historic Site has Saint Lawrence River views from many of its 611 rooms, spread over 18 floors.
-The hotel guarantees guests will “feel an elegant touch of historic Europe” in each room.
+Dine at the Champlain restaurant onsite, renowned for its extensive list of world wines.

 Fairmont Château Lake Louise